 VSO is also strengthening the capacity of the Ghana Education Service staff and head teachers to establish and implement a functional support and monitoring system in order to improve standards of education.

-The organisation is also encouraging local communities in the development of schools and mainstreaming HIV/AIDS and gender issues among education stakeholders to increase their awareness.
+The organization is also encouraging local communities in the development of schools and mainstreaming HIV/AIDS and gender issues among education stakeholders to increase their awareness.

-Mr Ibrahim-Tanko said VSO had initiated baseline studies in focus districts as basis for supporting the establishment of management information systems in project areas.
-Commenting on the disability programme of VSO, he said the organisation was building the capacity of agencies working with people with disabilities and service delivery organizations.
-Mr Ibrahim-Tanko said his outfit was also promoting livelihood options for grassroots disability organisations and access to quality education for children with disabilities and increasing participation of women with disabilities.
+Ibrahim-Tanko said his outfit was also promoting livelihood options for grassroots disability organizations and access to quality education for children with disabilities and increasing participation of women with disabilities.